Ruekompa/owlphabet/README.md

 ### Issues
 1a.
 Configuring the rest of fog for google storage

-1. On production only, when users are uploading pjax doesn’t work for other users (allowing users to seamlessly play while browsing)

-2. On production only, multiple uploads take a while and the uploader disapears.
-They still continue but it might be easier to  do 1 or 2 at a time for now so it isn’t confusing to know when they succeed

-3. Had to disable search, otherwise page refreshes, or fix $.pjax.submit(event, '#search_filter') where the results can properly display.
+2. Had to disable search, otherwise page refreshes, or fix $.pjax.submit(event, '#search_filter') where the results can properly display.

-4. Need help caching and optimizing server – Really Slow!
+3. Need help caching and optimizing server – Really Slow!

-5. Secure uploads for non-downloading.
+4. Secure uploads for non-downloading.

-6. pjax SSL issues causing cross domain scripting issues
+5. pjax SSL issues causing cross domain scripting issues

 # Owlphabet Music Business Model